sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-37.md

 ### Estimating ${1/\varphi}$

-By running the function with larger number `k`, we can have this result:
+By running the function with larger number `k`, we have this result:

 | k   | result             |
 | --- | ------------------ |